A Morning Ritual for the Anxious Hours

 6:00-7:00 AM: Calm morning foundation

-- • Wake up (yes, even if you're anxious—staying in bed makes it worse)
+- • Wake up (yes, even if you're anxious—staying in bed often makes it worse)

-- • Apply Flow On patch to clean skin before doing anything else
+- • Apply your Flow On patch to clean skin before doing anything else

-- • Eat protein within 30 minutes to stabilize blood sugar
+- • Eat some protein within 30 minutes to steady blood sugar

-- • Move gently—5-minute stretch or walk to metabolize stress hormones
+- • Move gently—a 5-minute stretch or walk

-- • Avoid checking phone for at least 30 minutes (don't spike cortisol further)
+- • Avoid checking your phone for at least 30 minutes

 For Severe Morning Anxiety